 "Do they think that I would have killed them if they had done what I asked them to do?"
 They were filled with self-concern, and they rejected what God revealed to them.
 What they made was a discovery of their unworthiness.
 They were not fit to draw near to Him, and so thus the yearning lament.

 The other portions of the covenant remained in place.
 Even though Israel officially rejected the priesthood, they nonetheless still carried with them a consciousness that they were supposed to represent God before the world.
 To assist the people in this responsibility God officially, and shortly after that, appointed Moses as their mediator.
-He appointed the family of Levi to serve as functionaries about the tabernacle, and specifically the family of Aaron to draw near to Him as priests, and to serve under Moses, assisting him in teaching the Israelites how they were to perform the witnessing.
+He appointed the family of Levi to serve as functionaries about the tabernacle, and specifically the family of Aaron to draw near to Him as priests, and to serve under Moses, assisting him in teaching the

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 140,000 subscribers are already receiving.